heisen273/article/README.md

 listen_addresses='*'
 ```

-And don't forget to restart the DB after you changed pg_hba.conf, otherwise changes won't be applied.
+And don't forget to restart the DB after you changed pg_hba.conf & postgresql.conf, otherwise changes won't be applied.